 The transfer out of Level 3 during the year ended December 31, 2016 related to a change in trustee status which reclassified the assets to Level 1.
-The transfer into Level 3 during the year ended December 31, 2015 related to a change in trustee status which was classified as a Level 1 in the prior year.

 Realized and unrealized gains and losses on these investments are reported in the consolidated statements of activities as increases or decreases in unrestricted net assets unless their use is temporarily or permanently restricted by explicit donor stipulations or by law.